 One thing we don't love is the pressure release valve.
 It's fabulous that there is one, but when you've finished your shower or your clean up job and want to release a lot of pressure, the tiny valve takes a long time to actually do so and digs into your finger while you wait.
-You can of course always just untwist the pump from the water can, though be prepared for it to spray a cloud of mist in all directions if you do!
+You can of course always just untwist the pump from the water can though be prepared for it to spray a cloud of mist in all directions if you do!
 Though none of that is really that big of a pain.
 Honestly, the thing we liked least about the set up of this shower is the set up of the stove stand that you can optionally purchase along with your Zodi.
-The three leg pegs are a very loose fit into the round top of the stand and easily fall off as you're trying to put the other legs on or if you need to pick the whole thing up and move it around.
+The three-leg pegs are a very loose fit into the round top of the stand and easily fall off as you're trying to put the other legs on or if you need to pick the whole thing up and move it around.
 But if you choose not to purchase that stand and instead use the large propane grill on the side of your camper, you won't have to worry about that little annoyance.
 All in all, this shower requires the least amount of effort to set up and put away of any shower we tested.

 Perhaps the one minor complaint that we had and later retracted was regarding a dent in the side.
 While it didn't affect the utility of the Zodi at all, we were bummed to see a dent there.
-However, after we pressurized the whole thing again, the dent came right back out!
+However, after we pressurized the whole thing again, the dent came right out!
 We were impressed.
 The only other maybe concern to our testers is the plastic hose head, as it's the only piece not made of metal or some other incredibly durable material.
-However, we actually experienced no issues whatsoever with the nozzle and have no real complaint to make about it other than it being made of plastic.
+However, we had no issues whatsoever with the nozzle and have no real complaint to make about it other than it being made of plastic.

 That being said, the Zodi comes in a convenient carrying bag that easily zips around the whole thing, creating a nice neat package out of your spaceman shower.
 Two handles make it pretty easy to carry as well.
-And when the entire thing is full of water, it's just 3 gallons, making the whole shower about 30lbs with a very convenient handle right on top!
+And when the entire thing is full of water, it's just 3 gallons, making the whole shower about 30lbs with a very convenient handle right on top.
 For what it is, the Zodi is still reasonably portable - though not for a backpacking trip, like some of the showers in this review.
-Also, it's important to note that it was extremely difficult - nearly impossible - to fit both the burner stand and the bottle of propane into the Zodi's carry bag, making the whole package that much more complicated to drag along - IF you decide to purchase that burner stand.
+Also, it's important to note that it was extremely difficult - nearly impossible - to fit the shower, burner stand, and bottle of propane into the Zodi's carry bag, making the whole package that much more complicated to drag along - IF you decide to purchase that burner stand.

 We are surprised and pleased with what this incredible (and incredibly odd-looking) stainless steel shower from Zodi delivers to users.
 We couldn't find anything it couldn't help us clean.
 With a long, kink-free hose, completely adjustable pressure, and the ability to heat to over 100 degrees in about 20 minutes, the Zodi is a high-performing camping shower.
 It's extremely durable and easy to use and quickly became a favorite among our testers.
-This top-notch shower comes with a top dollar price though, but if what you're after is the best camping shower on the market, we think the Zodi Extreme S/C is that shower.
+This top-notch shower comes with a top-dollar price though, but if what you're after is the best camping shower on the market, we think the Zodi Extreme S/C is that shower.

 — Maggie Brandenburg